Security proof for quantum cryptography against entanglement-measurement attack: Security proof against entanglement-measurement attack

-According to the conditions that the measurement results satisfy, Alice and Bob can compare their measurement results to judge whether there is an eavesdropper in quantum channels.
-Let us now demonstrate how eavesdropping checking can resist entanglement-measurement attack.
-Eve's entanglement-measurement attack can be expressed by \cite{HilleryM5931999}
+Alice and Bob can judge whether there are eavesdroppers in the quantum channel by checking whether the measurement results meet the conditions shown in Eq. \ref{GHZ-conditions}.
+Let us now demonstrate how this eavesdropping checking method can resist entanglement-measurement attack.
+Suppose Eve's entanglement operation is